gjcliff/gjcliff.github.io/docs/_posts/2024-03-19-SLAM-from-scratch.md

 <!-- ``` -->
 <!---->

-The "nusim" node is a placeholder for the real turtlebot.
+The **nusim** node is a placeholder for the real turtlebot.
 It simulates the turtlebot's encoders and LIDAR, and controls the position of a red turtlebot in the RVIZ simulation.
 This robot represents the ground truth of the system.

-The "nuturtlebot_control" node captures commands from the user and sends them to the turtlebot to tell it how to move.
+The **nuturtlebot_control** node captures commands from the user and sends them to the turtlebot to tell it how to move.
 This node also captures encoder data from the turtlebot and transforms it into joint states of the wheels, which are absolute measurements of how far the wheels have turned since the node started running, which are then sent to the odometry node.

-The "odometry" nodes receives these joint states from the turtlebot, and uses them to figures out the left and right wheel velocity.
+The **odometry** nodes receives these joint states from the turtlebot, and uses them to figures out the left and right wheel velocity.
 These wheel velocities are then used to calculate a body twist of the robot for the current timestep using forward kinematics.
 This body twist is then integrated to produce an updated state estimate for the robot.

-The "landmarks" node reads LIDAR data produced by either the real turtlebot or the simulated turtlebot, and divides the data into clusters, and then performs circular regression on each of the clusters to determine which of the clusters should be counted as landmarks.
+The **landmarks** node reads LIDAR data produced by either the real turtlebot or the simulated turtlebot, and divides the data into clusters, and then performs circular regression on each of the clusters to determine which of the clusters should be counted as landmarks.
 This data is sent to the SLAM node.

-The "slam" node performs EKF slam using the state estimates and body twist calculated by the odometry node.
+The **slam** node performs EKF slam using the state estimates and body twist calculated by the odometry node.
 It receives measurements of possible landmarks at a rate of 5Hz, and odometry state estimates at a rate of 100Hz.
 In between measurements, the state estimates are accumulated and uncertainty from them is propagated through the covariance matrix.
-When a measurement is received, the kalman gain is calculated and an updated state estimate is calculated.
+When a measurement is received, the Kalman gain is calculated and an updated state estimate is calculated.
 In simulation, there are two modes you can run this node in.
 In one mode, fake landmark data with built-in noise is generated and used to perform SLAM.
 In the other mode, the simulated LIDAR data is used to perform circular regression